dpb070/p4-dougcscie15/README.md

   * Application Installation
   * clone from github
   * change to application directory
-  * copy .env.sample to .env
+  * copy .env.sample to .env and modify parameters as desired
   * composer install
   * as a privileged user
     * chmod -R 777 storage